tsujan/Kvantum/Kvantum/INSTALL.md

     export QT_STYLE_OVERRIDE=kvantum

-If the desktop environment you use does not source `~/.profile`, you could try `~/.config/environment.d/*.conf`: make a file like `~/.config/environment.d/qt.conf` and put this into it:
+If the desktop environment you use does not source `~/.profile`, you could try `~/.config/environment.d/*.conf`: make a file like `~/.config/environment.d/qt.conf`, put this into it and reboot:

     QT_STYLE_OVERRIDE=kvantum